 Illinois Newspaper Project receives NEH funding

-We are delighted to announce that we’ve received a grant from the National Endowment for the Arts to participate in the National Digital Newspaper Program (NDNP) again in 2022-2024…[read more]
+We are delighted to announce that we’ve received a grant from the National Endowment for the Humanities to participate in the National Digital Newspaper Program (NDNP) again in 2022-2024…[read more]

 The Universalist was a religious newspaper published near the end of the nineteenth century, a century when religious newspapers proliferated alongside the denominations they documented.
 Denominationalism was a distinctive feature…[read more]